Updated June 15, 2021

 - 1-on-1 phone and virtual sessions are being offered to family members by our Family Counsellor in place of Family Weekend.

-- Online course for family members being offered by Family Counsellor.
+- Online course and virtual session for family members being offered by Family Counsellor.

 - Virtual and outdoor meetings are being offered by our coaches and counsellors across Canada in place of the weekly alumni support meetings.